madeindra/signal-setup-guide/README.md

 A: Yes, it is possible but it is not secure, see example on <a href="https://github.com/madecanggih/Setup-Guide/tree/master/signal-server-self-signed-certificate">Signal Server Self Signed Certificate</a>.

+Q: Can I remove Google Mobile Service (GMS) from Signal?

+A: Yes!
+A Signal user named "tx-hw" did it on their <a href="https://github.com/tw-hx/Signal-Android/tree/4.60.5.0-FOSS">Github Fork of Signal-Android</a>.
+You can read more about it on their <a href="https://community.signalusers.org/t/ive-removed-gms-from-the-signal-website-build-its-now-completely-open-source/14382">Signal Community Post</a>

 ## ToDos

 * CDS Server: Find server with Intel SGX to try to setup custom CDS Server.